luckicode/cse15l-lab-reports-wi24/lab1.md

 As we can see the multiples files and folders contained inside lecture1 are returned to us (alphabetical order).

 ---
-When executing the `ls` command by itself the active directory will have it's contents listed.
+When executing the `ls` command without providing an argument, the active directory will have it's contents listed.
 ```
 [user@sahara ~]$ cd lecture1
 [user@sahara ~/lecture1]$ pwd